SK8-PTY-LTD/SK8Tech_Document/en/introduction/README.md

 For eligible StartUps, we incubate the company, and provide necessary business, marketing, design, and technology skills.

 For students, we provide most up-to-date technology education.
 With practical skills and hands-on training, our students thrive in the ever-changing.

-## Why is the team so special

-> Innovation distinguishes between a leader and a follower.

-[SK8Tech](https://sk8.tech) is an all-star digital solution team with wide range of expertise in design and development.

-In order to build the best team possible, we invested a lot on your internal training programs.
-In result, our best students are now working at Google, Facebook, and many other companies.

-## What's the experience like working at SK8Tech

-It's very intensive and rewarding.
-We are extremely adaptive and result-driven.
-In this ever-changing industry, to stay on top means to update our knowledge base daily.

-Typically, we spend 40% of our time on learning, 40% on better understanding objectives, and only 20% on working.
-Yet, the 20% highly efficient effort allows us to deliver the product better, faster, yet with less cost.

-Working in [SK8Tech](https://sk8.tech) pushes you to become a better you, everyday.

 ## A StartUp Partner